Addsum Avanced Accounting

 ???

-Adsum Advanced Accounting vs. DBA Classic
+Addsum Advanced Accounting vs. DBA Classic

 Advanced Accounting 6.1 and DBA (latest version 2002.4) share a common ancestral product, Advanced Accounting 3.0.
 DBA and Advanced Accounting were both written in (albeit different versions) of the TAS Professional programming language from Business Tools, Inc. While they are different products suited in many cases for different types of users who have different needs, because of the history they have shared and because they were written in similar languages and each use similar database engines, a comparison of the two products is sometimes inevitable.